Smart contracts are computer protocols designed to enforce credible performance or execution of contracts between different parties.

 - Self-governance.
 They provide autonomy since you don’t need brokers to confirm.
 Besides, manipulation from third parties is impossible because the network manages the contracts; no single party has more computing power than the entire network.

 - Security of documents.
-Smart contract function within a blockchain which incorporates cryptography to encrypt data.
+Smart contracts function within a blockchain which incorporates cryptography to encrypt data.
 The decentralized nature of the network and immutability of recorded data makes it impossible to hack.

 - Trust.
 Upon execution, smart contracts generate documents which are stored and replicated across the entire decentralized network producing unchangeable records; full trust.